Twonki/UnitShop/README.md

 This repository contains exercises and presentations for a test-first and unit-test workshop.

-The root folder splits in 4 parts:
+The root folder splits in 3 parts:

-- *Sources*, which has the presentation and some further info/help
+- *Sources*, which has the presentation and some further info/help and the written test.
 - *Game*, which has the exercises for the gamified Approach
 - *Micro*, which has the exercises for the Micro-Learning Approach
-- *Evaluation*, which contains the documents for the evaluation and the test

-The Solutions will be either in the folder or in a different branch (the later is preferred).
+The solutions are in the regarding folder, in one step further (so the solution of Micro Round 1 can be found in Micro Round 2)

+## Requirements
+- Java >11
+- Eclipse